reactivego/jig/cmd/jig/README.md

 ```bash
 go get github.com/reactivego/generics/cmd/jig
 ```
-## Quick Start

-Those who are interested in a walkthrough of using `jig`, check out the [Quick Start](QUICKSTART.md).
-It demonstrates how to use `jig` to generate code for generics from the `github.com/reactivego/rx/generic` template library.

-The remainder of this document will focus on writing a template library.
+This document will focus on writing template libraries.

 ## What is a jig?
 > A jig holds a work in a fixed location and guides a tool to manufacture a product.
 A jig's primary purpose therefore, is to provide repeatability, accuracy, and interchangeability in the manufacturing process.
 [Wikipedia](https://en.wikipedia.org/wiki/Jig_(tool)).